Contact Us

 Documents for obtaining the Digital Nomad Visa

-It’s best if the applicant submits their Portugal Digital Nomad visa application from their country of citizenship or residency.
+It’s best if the applicant submits their Portugal Digital Nomad Visa application from their country of citizenship or residency.
 For instance, if a national of India officially resides in Oman, they can apply to the Portuguese consulate in either of these countries.

 Typically, national visas are processed in the consulates, but sometimes applicants can submit their documents to visa centres, such as VFS Global.